-As well as carrying on with my work in Britain I am also currently pursuing my dream of cycling through all 27 remaining countries in the EU as my quixotic response to Brexit.
-For most of my life I have been head centric, by which I mean, most of my work, occupations and interests, have been concerned with exercising the mind, not the body.
-I felt disconnected from my body and as a result of Brexit disconnected from Europe and many of the ideas that Leave voters held.
+As well as carrying on with my work in Britain I am also currently pursuing my dream of cycling through all 27 remaining countries in the EU as my quixotic personal and political response to Brexit.

 In two years I went through three emotional break ups – from my partner, my job and from Europe.
 I was overweight, suffering from anxiety and feeling adrift from anything positive.
-I found the germ of an idea for a response as I watched a transgender performance in New York and this led me to the idea Take Bike Control, a direct and personal challenge to the Leave campaign’s assertion that we will lead more fulfilled lives after Brexit.
+I found the germ of an idea for a response as I watched a transgender performance in New York and this led me to the idea Take Bike Control, a direct and personal challenge to myself to change the direction of my life but also to the Leave campaign’s assertion that we will lead more fulfilled lives after Brexit.

 People voted to take back control but I question whether the new British politics, devoid of Europe, will give them any more control over their lives as they live them.
 In fact I think we will all have less control, because life will be harder and will come with greater challenges, we will have fewer freedoms and the rights we have will not be so fiercely guarded by the founding principles of the EU.
 Whilst major political players like Cameron, Osbourne and Farage have their wealth to fall back on those of us who do not have a cushion of privilege must weather the storm created by their own political ambitions.